 It is important to remember that due to AOC laws and allowable white wine grape varieties, White Bordeaux wine from the Medoc has been sold as a generic AOC Bordeaux Blanc since the appellation laws were created.
 That is changing in 2025.
 Vintners will be given the choice to sell their wine as a Medoc Blanc or AOC Bordeaux Blanc.

-In fact, you find white Bordeaux wine produced all over the Medoc.
-In the north of the appellation; Chateau Cos d’Estournel and Chateau Tronquoy Lalande in St. Estephe make exceptional white wine.
+White Bordeaux wine is not only produced in the Medoc.
+It is interesting to note that you find white Bordeaux wine produced all over the Left Bank.
+In the north of the appellation; Chateau Cos d’Estournel, and Chateau Tronquoy Lalande in St. Estephe make exceptional white wine.
 In Pauillac, Chateau Mouton Rothschild makes Aile d’Argent, and Chateau Lynch Bages are known for making strong white wine, with others on the way.

 In St. Julien, Chateau Talbot and Chateau Lagrange produce dry, white, Bordeaux wine.
-In 2022, Chateau Pichon Lalande began producing a white Bordeaux wine from Chardonnay, Savennieres and Sauvignon Blanc.
+In 2022, Chateau Pichon Lalande began producing an experimental white Bordeaux wine from Chardonnay, and Savagnin.

 Today, there are more estates than ever in the Margaux appellation making dry white Bordeaux.
 Arguably, the most famous is Chateau Margaux with Pavillon Blanc.
 However today, Chateau Palmer, Chateau Prieure-Lichine, Chateau du Terte, Chateau Cantenac Brown, and Chateau Brane Cantenac have all added white wine to their portfolio.
 Starting in 2023, Chateau Kirwan began producing Chardonnay.